-- 35. Major overhaul of the Bank of England's liquidity insurance facilities the primary responsibility for the prudent management of a bank's liquidity risk lies with the bank's directors and the costs of poor management in this regard primarily lie with its shareholders.
-Banks hold liquid assets such as high quality assets that can be exchanged rapidly for money in liquid markets as self-insurance against liquidity shocks. - 36.
+- 35. Proactive Intervention Framework the Proactive Intervention Framework (PIF)5 is designed to ensure that the PRA puts into effect its aim to identify and respond to emerging risks at an early stage.
+There are five clearly demarcated PIF stages, each denoting a different proximity to failure, and every bank sits in a particular stage at each point in time.
+When a bank moves to a higher PIF stage i.e. as the PRA determines that the firm's viability has deteriorated supervisors will review their supervisory actions accordingly.
+Senior management of banks will be expected to ensure that they take appropriate remedial action to reduce the likelihood of failure.
+And the authorities will ensure appropriate preparedness for resolution. - 36.
+Major overhaul of the Bank of England's liquidity insurance facilities the primary responsibility for the prudent management of a bank's liquidity risk lies with the bank's directors and the costs of poor management in this regard primarily lie with its shareholders.
+Banks hold liquid assets such as high quality assets that can be exchanged rapidly for money in liquid markets as self-insurance against liquidity shocks. - 37.
 However, the Bank of England also provides a range of liquidity insurance facilities for banks.
 The Bank of England's principal liquidity insurance facilities are part of the Bank's Sterling Monetary Framework, which is described in the "Red Book".
-Access to the Bank's liquidity insurance facilities is designed not to undermine banks' responsibility prudently to manage their business. - 37.
+Access to the Bank's liquidity insurance facilities is designed not to undermine banks' responsibility prudently to manage their business. - 38.
 Access is also designed not to undermine the incentives for banks to manage their liquidity risk prudently in the market.
 Hence, an overarching condition of access is that the bank must be judged to be solvent by the Bank of England, meeting the PRA Threshold Conditions for authorisation, when it lends under the facility.
 When the Bank lends in its operations, it does so against collateral of sufficient quality and quantity to protect itself from counterparty credit risk.
-Furthermore, pricing of these facilities is designed to incentivise prudent liquidity management. - 38.
+Furthermore, pricing of these facilities is designed to incentivise prudent liquidity management. - 39.
 The Bank of England offers several facilities to provide liquidity insurance to the banking system as a whole.
 The Indexed Long-term Repo (ILTR) facility allows banks to bid for liquidity in the form of central bank reserves.
-The Extended Collateral Term Repo (ECTR) to be renamed as the Contingent Term Repo Facility in 2014 is a contingent facility which allows the Bank to provide liquidity against the widest collateral at any time, term and price it chooses.
-Both the ILTR and ECTR will operate through pre-announced market-wide auctions in which central bank reserves are allocated to banks according to the bids they offer against the full range of eligible collateral, including portfolios of "raw" (unsecuritised) loans. - 39.
-The Bank also provides liquidity insurance against entity-specific liquidity shocks.
-The Discount Window Facility is available on-demand on a bilateral basis, rather than only when a market-wide operation is scheduled.
-DWF drawings have a maturity of 30 days, repayable at any point.
-For longer temporary liquidity needs, banks can apply to roll DWF drawings in order to achieve an effectively longer term of drawing.
-The DWF is structured as a swap of less liquid assets for high liquidity gilts which banks can then exchange for money in the markets.
-The range of collateral accepted is the same as for the Extended Collateral Term Repo facility. - 40.
-These are the principal, permanent liquidity insurance facilities offered by the Bank of England.
-They are in the Bank of England's published frameworks and are designed to be offered on (collateralised) terms only to banks that are considered by the Bank of England to be solvent, meeting the PRA Threshold Conditions for authorisation. - 41.
-Beyond this, there are some more exceptional ways in which a bank in difficulty may receive assistance from the Bank of England or HM Treasury.
-Decisions involving public funds are the sole responsibility of the Chancellor and HM Treasury.
-The Financial Services Act http://www.bankofengland.co.uk/markets/pages/sterlingoperations/redbook.aspx clarifies the way in which such support is provided and who is in charge of what, and when, in the course of future financial crisis management.
-In addition to the published facilities described above, the following may be provided:
+The Contingent Term Repo Facility (CTRF) is a contingent facility which allows the Bank to provide liquidity against the widest collateral at any time, term and price it chooses.
+Both the ILTR and CTRF will operate through pre-announced market-wide auctions in which central bank reserves are allocated to banks according to the bids they offer against the full range of eligible collateral, including portfolios of "raw" (unsecuritised) loans.